France–Lebanon relations: Post civil war

 After 1990, France continued to give Lebanon a modest military assistance.
 Since the end of the Lebanese civil war, relations between both nations have improved and strengthened.
 With regards to policy of cooperation and development between both nations, there are five main objectives: the consolidation of the rule of law, economic and social development, protection of the environment and heritage, university cooperation and research, cultural exchanges and the debate of ideas.
 There have been numerous high-level visits between leaders of both nations.
 After the Cedar Revolution in 2005, Syria withdrew its troops from the country.
 In April 2009, French and Lebanese officials approved the framework of a security agreement that besides improving bilateral relations include drugs and arms trafficking, illegal immigration and cyber-crime.

 On 4 November 2017, Lebanese Prime Minister Saad Hariri resigned in a televised statement from Saudi Arabia, citing Iran's and Hezbollah's political over-extension in the Middle East region and fears of assassination.
 Later that month, with the intervention by French President Emmanuel Macron, Hariri was allowed to leave Saudi Arabia (where he also holds citizenship) and travelled to Paris.
 On 5 December 2017, Hariri rescinded his resignation and stated:

 All (the government’s) political components decided to dissociate themselves from all conflicts, disputes, wars or the internal affairs of brother Arab countries, in order to preserve Lebanon’s economic and political relations.

 French President Emmanuel Macron's intervention was aimed in part to put pressure on Saudi Arabia and Iran to desist from interference in Lebanon.
 Later on, President Macron visited Lebanon following the 2020 Beirut explosion.

 Migration

 Since the French Mandate of Lebanon, several thousands Lebanese immigrated to France.
 Initially, most Lebanese people who migrated to France were Christians.
+Christians which were once a majority in Lebanon have left Lebanon especially during the Lebanese civil war.
 However, most of those who migrate from Lebanon to France are now Muslim.
-Many left Lebanon due to religious tension in the country and due to the civil wars and invasion from Israel into the country.
+Many left Lebanon due to religious tension in the country, and due to the civil wars, Iranian influence in Lebanon through Hezbollah and its wars with Israel as well as invasion from Israel into the country.
 There are over 200,000 people of Lebanese origin currently residing in France today.

 Transportation

-There are direct flights between France and Lebanon with the following airlines: Aigle Azur, Air France, Middle East Airlines and Transavia France.
+There are direct flights between France and Lebanon with the following airlines: Air France, Middle East Airlines and Transavia France.